tmr08c/tmr08c.github.io/content/blog/2020/09/receiving-code-review-feedback/index.md

 ### Step away (again)

 Above, we discussed stepping away before receiving feedback.
 The goal was to create some distance between yourself and the code you are putting up for review so you can be more receptive to feedback.
 We may also want to step away _after_ the code review.
-Sometimes, even if we've done our best to prepare ourselves, we will still find it challenging to accept requests to change our code.
+Sometimes, even if we've done our best to prepare ourselves, we will still find ourselves resisting to accept feedback on our code.

-If you find you are getting emotional when reading through feedback, step away.

 In this case, I think it makes even more sense to physically step away instead of moving on to a different task.
 Physical activity can help settle your emotions while still letting you focus on and process the feedback.

 When preparing to request feedback, we were trying to separate ourselves from the code.
 We almost wanted to forget that we wrote the code so we would receive any feedback more objectively.
-However, after we've gotten feedback, we do not want to discard it right away, but instead, take the time to understand it.
+However, after we've gotten feedback, we do not want to discard, but instead, take the time to understand it.

-I am not saying that you should dwell on improper feedback like personal attacks.
+I am not saying that you should dwell on improperly given feedback like personal attacks.
 There is no place for that in code reviews, and the team must strive to extinguish this poor behavior.
 I am saying that if someone is offering you constructive feedback, whether you agree or disagree, you shouldn't turn a blind eye.

-I have found that sometimes I am resistant to feedback out of laziness.
-I created a solution that I spent time on and don't want to re-do everything to take a suggested, alternative approach.

 Depending on the situation, it may or may not make sense to invest in changes suggested during a code review.
 The determining factor of whether it makes sense is not how we feel that day, though.
 Instead, we should use more objective parameters.